Enjoy Travel to Japan!

 A complete guide to Atsuta Shrine, where the Three Sacred Treasures and traditions live on!

-Located in Nagoya City, Aichi Prefecture, Atsuta Shrine (Atsuta Jingu) is one of the most prestigious shrines in Japan.
+Atsuta Jingu, located in Nagoya City, Aichi Prefecture, is one of Japan’s most prestigious Shinto shrines.

-With about 6.5 million visitors annually, it is a shrine filled with history and tradition.
+About 6.5 million worshippers visit each year, making it a shrine rich in history and tradition.

-Its mystical atmosphere, beautiful shrine buildings, and expansive grounds are captivating.
+Visitors are drawn to its mystical atmosphere, beautiful shrine buildings, and expansive grounds.

-It is a popular spot not only for locals but also for travelers from overseas.
+It is a popular spot not only with locals but also with travelers from overseas.

 1. Meitetsu Train

-2. 3-minute walk from Jingu-mae Station on the Meitetsu Nagoya Main Line.
+2. About a 3-minute walk from Meitetsu Nagoya Main Line “Jingumae Station”.

 5. Subway Meijo Line